Skip to main content

 Names of operations added to the Marketplace app logic to verify the license for specific functionality.
 For example, an additional action was added to a base Creatio section.
 The action must be connected to the licensed operation.
 When the action is called, the app business logic verifies the license.
 Based on the result, Creatio executes or interrupts the functionality.

 The license can include one or more licensed elements.
-Make sure the licensed elements meet the requirements.
-Instructions: Requirements for Pricing and support tab properties.
+Make sure the licensed elements meet the Requirements for Pricing and support tab properties.
 The licensed elements do not depend on the license type.

 Important